LashaMetreveli/game-store-concept/README.md

 ### Navigation

-Use Navigation Bar to visit pages.
+Use Navigation Bar to visit the pages.

-You can not use cart without authentication.
+You can not use a cart without authentication.

 ### Authentication
 Click Log In / Sign Up to authenticate.

-test email : test.user@gmail.com
+Test email : test.user@gmail.com

-test password: test123
+Test password: test123

 ### Shop